-You can expect a roof restoration to last for approximately 15 years.
+You can expect a roof restoration to last for approximately 15-20 years depending on the environmental factors.
 Additionally, paint manufacturers will typically give a warranty for the paint used, which can often be for 10 years or more.
 When seeking out roof restoration quotes, consider double-checking what warranties apply and what you will and won’t be covered for.

-Questions To Ask When Hiring A Roof Restorer
+Questions To Ask When Hiring A Roof Restoration Company

-When hiring a roof restorer, it’s important to make sure they’re right for your job.
+When hiring a roof restorer, it’s important to make sure they’re right for the job.
 Some questions to ask include:

 - Are you licensed?